How much is the tuition to attend RCA?

 How do I enroll my student at RCA?

 Enrollment at RCA is limited to maintain small class size.
 You may enroll your student anytime during the school year if there is a place available in that grade.
 An application can be downloaded from the link "Enrollment".
 Even if there is not a space available, we encourage enrollment as soon as possible as occasionally an opening becomes available due to a move, etc. Applications are time stamped and the next available spot is guaranteed to the first application submitted by date.
+Open Enrollment begins in the spring; be on the lookout for advertising!

 What is a charter and a charter school?